Religious fasting: Pentecostalism

-Classical Pentecostalism does not have set days of abstinence and lent, but individuals in the movement may feel they are being directed by the Holy Spirit to undertake either short or extended fasts.
+Classical Pentecostalism does not have set days of abstinence, but individuals in the movement may feel they are being directed by the Holy Spirit to undertake either short or extended fasts.
 Although Pentecostalism has not classified different types of fasting, certain writers within the movement have done so.
 Arthur Wallis writes about the "Normal Fast" in which pure water alone is consumed.
-The "Black Fast" in which nothing, not even water, is consumed is also mentioned.
-Dr. Curtis Ward points out that undertaking a black fast beyond three days may lead to dehydration, may irreparably damage the kidneys, and result in possible death.
-He further notes that nowhere in the New Testament is it recorded that anyone ever undertook a black fast beyond three days and that one should follow this biblical guideline.
+The Black Fast in which nothing, not even water, is consumed is also mentioned.
 In addition to the normal fast and black fast, some undertake what is referred to as the Daniel Fast (or Partial Fast) in which only one type of food (e.g., fruit or fruit and non-starchy vegetables) is consumed.
-In a Daniel, outlined in Daniel 10:2-3 in the Bible, "In those days I Daniel was mourning three full weeks.
+In the Daniel Fast, outlined in Daniel 10:2-3 in the Bible, "In those days I Daniel was mourning three full weeks.
 I ate no pleasant bread, neither came flesh nor wine in my mouth, neither did I anoint myself at all until three whole weeks were fulfilled."
-In some circles of Pentecostals, the term "fast" is simply used, and the decision to drink water is determined on an individual basis.
+In some circles of Pentecostals, the term "fast" is simply used, and the decision whether to drink water as a part of the fast is determined on an individual basis.